5 Flattering Wide-Leg Jean Outfits for Women Over 50

-Recently I mentioned that straight-leg jeans and flares are two of the new “it” jeans this spring, but the real superstars are wide-leg jeans.
-How do wide-leg jeans differ from straight-leg jeans and flares?
+I recently mentioned that straight-leg jeans and flare jeans are trending this spring, but the real superstars are wide-leg jeans.
+Want to know how to wear wide-leg jeans and how they differ from straight-leg jeans and flares?

 - Flare Jeans (bell bottoms) are tight-fitting through the thigh to the knee, where they flare out into a wide base.
 The flare is often greatly exaggerated, like a giant bell.

 - Wide Leg Jeans are wide from the thighs down to the hem of the pants.
-They have a trouser-like leg.
+They have trouser-like legs.

-Wide-leg jeans have an elegant, relaxed vibe and are very popular because they make you look tall and slim, like your legs go on for miles.
-The best ones this season have a high waist, are snug across the hips, and then flare out to the bottom of the leg.
-Wide-leg jeans are comfy and also very versatile.
-It’s easy to make them look put together with just a few basics.
+Wide-leg jeans have an elegant, relaxed vibe and are very popular because they make you look tall and slim like your legs go on for miles.

 Wide-leg jeans are most flattering when you wear them with a fitted top or shirt that is either cropped or that you tuck in.
-By creating a defined waist, you give the illusion of an hourglass shape.
+Creating a defined waist gives the illusion of an hourglass shape to create a flattering silhouette.
 (Cropped jackets are also excellent for this too.)

 If you want to wear a roomier top with wide-leg jeans, like a pretty blouse, or an oversized sweater, be sure to tuck or half-tuck to highlight your waist.
 A belt also helps.